Lincoln Navigator: 2015 refresh

 In March 2013, Ford had confirmed reports that the next generation Lincoln Navigator would not be a repackaged Ford Expedition as the previous generations were, despite trailing the MKX in terms of sales but ahead of the MKT, but hopes to make it more competitive in the luxury SUV segment as they prepared to take on the Cadillac Escalade, Infiniti QX80, and the Mercedes-Benz GL-Class, each of which had already or would launch new generations in 2013 or 2014, and would be designed by the new Lincoln design team that also designed the new 2013 MKZ.
 It would be completely new and would feature the 3.5 Ecoboost, interior and exterior and performance upgrades.
 But in May 2013 a prototype Navigator with a different front grille was tested featuring the EcoBoost in preparation for the updated Navigator, which was followed by more spy shots taken in September 2013 that was sporting Lincoln's updated signature front grille.

 On January 22, 2014, three photos of the 2015 Navigator were released on Twitter and Instagram, along with an announcement that the refreshed SUV would be revealed at the Washington Auto Show the following day (January 23, 2014).
 However, hours after the leaks were made public, Lincoln held a press event in Detroit for the vehicle and revealed the updated Navigator earlier than expected.

 The 2015 Navigator and Navigator L kept the same exterior styling design as the Expedition instead of the reported repackaging that was announced earlier by Ford.
 However, it now featured an updated front grille with the rear tailgate lights bearing a resemblance to the Dodge Durango.
 The EcoBoost V6 was the only engine offered for the 2015 model year, making 380 hp and 460 lbft of torque.
 The exterior included HID headlamps with LED running lights and full LED taillights.
 Twenty-inch wheels came standard, replacing the 18-inch wheels, while a reserve package featured 22-inch wheels.
 The dashboard panels features MyLincoln Touch with Sync as standard, controlled through an eight-inch touchscreen display in the dash, and home to twin 4.2-inch displays that flank a central speedometer, falling in line with the rest of the Lincoln models.
 The push-button start became standard, likewise a passive entry and a rear-view camera.
 Blind-spot monitoring was added as an optional feature.

-Both the updated Navigator and Navigator L went into production in the summer of 2014, and arrived to dealers that fall as a 2015 model.
+Both the updated Navigator and Navigator L went into production in the middle of 2014, and arrived to dealers in late 2014 as a 2015 model.